 The potential for fatal overdose occurs when benzos are mixed with alcohol, other prescription drugs and/or illegal drugs.
 A current dangerous trend is mixing benzos with opioids – a deadly combination.

-In the case of an overdose, your body is being poisoned in way that can shut down your organs.
+In the case of an overdose, your body is poisoned and your organs shut down.
 Benzodiazepines depress your nervous system.
 Opioids suppress respiration.
 If you take these two drugs together, your body can slow down too much and you stop breathing.

 Alcohol acts as a depressant in the body as well.
 That’s why it can be just as dangerous if consumed with benzodiazepines.

 The National Institute on Drug Abuse shows overdose rates among patients prescribed both types of medications as 10 times higher than among those only receiving opioids.
-Currently, statistics indicate more than 30% of drug overdoses involving opioids also involve benzodiazepine abuse.
+Currently, more than 30% of overdoses involving opioids also involve benzodiazepine abuse.

 The healthcare industry and federal agencies are trying to figure out a solution to this growing problem.
 The two drugs can be taken together without a deadly outcome, but it is still a highly problematic combination.